Pergola Kit Installation University

 4 men + 2 hrs 6 min = WOW!

-Here’s the posts.
+Here are the posts.
 Here you will notice that there is also some minor defects on some of the posts – and even as much as just little nicks and dings that may be in the raw timber.
-Another thing to keep in mind that even though this is dark and nice; beautiful piece of wood here in these posts, it will as it is outside begin to check a little bit, begin to have a little bit of surface cracking.
+Another thing to keep in mind that even though this is dark and nice; a beautiful piece of wood here in these posts, it will, as it is outside, begin to check a little bit, begin to have a little bit of surface cracking.
 It will start to open up and show the unstained wood beneath.
 So, you’ll have things like this that will begin to open up just a little bit.
-It is completely normal and it will come to a point that it won’t open up any more but by the time you come to a the next coat of stain you put on it, it will completely go away.
+It is completely normal and it will come to a point that it won’t open up anymore but by the time you come to the next coat of stain you put on it, it will completely go away.
 We’ll show some further pictures on that or look at the video on checking.
-You will also notice in most cases, if you have a standard pergola kit, we’ve got to load beams that will have rafter layouts already notched in for you.
+You will also notice in most cases if you have a standard pergola kit, we’ve got to load beams that will have rafter layouts already notched in for you.
 That’s going to help keep it convenient for the layout to already be there.
-You’ll just drop the rafters in those layouts and make sure you have the proper over hang on each end.
+You’ll just drop the rafters in those layouts and make sure you have the proper overhang on each end.
 Then you’ll be able to fasten the rafters down to the posts to these lower support beams.
-The other reasons for these notches is it’s going to help the rafter to not, the bottom of the rafter to not warp or twist out as much either.
+The other reason for these notches is it’s going to help the rafter to not, the bottom of the rafter to not warp or twist out as much either.

-Now that we’ve pounded them down tight we just tighten them up with a crescent wrench and then we’ll show you next what we’re going to do with these bolts that are setting out cause we can’t set our posts on those, the next step on cutting the posts and then knocking out for those bolts there, the red heads and the nuts.
+Now that we’ve pounded them down tight we just tighten them up with a crescent wrench and then we’ll show you next what we’re going to do with these bolts that are sticking out cause we can’t set our posts on those, the next step on cutting the posts and then knocking out for those bolts there, the redheads and the nuts.